DevKaranJain/apex-test-studio-extension/README.md

 # apex-test-studio README

-This is the README for your extension "apex-test-studio".
-After writing up a brief description, we recommend including the following sections.
+This apex test vs code extension help to generate the test class within the miutes..
 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.